 - User ID Attribute

 - This is the attribute of the Object class that supplies the User ID.
 Nexus will use this attribute as the Nexus User ID.

 - Real Name Attribute

 - This is the attribute of the Object class that supplies the real name of the user.
 Nexus will use this attribute when it needs to display the real name of a user.

 - E-Mail Attribute

-- This is the attribute of the Object class which supplies the email address of the user.
+- This is the attribute of the Object class that supplies the email address of the user.
 Nexus will use this attribute when it needs to send an email to a user.

 - Password Attribute

 Dynamic groups are configured via the Member of Attribute parameter.
 Nexus will inspect this attribute of the user entry to get a list of groups of which the user is a member.
 In this configuration, a user entry would have an attribute that would contain the name of a group, such as memberOf.